petervukovic/VivantForce-Referral-Tracker/README.md

 # About #

-**vftrack.js** is a script we use to track referral sources and map them to acceptable values for Referral Source and Referral Subsource scripts.
+**vftrack.js** is a script we use to track the websites users are visiting us from (i.e. referrals) and stored them with Salesforce orders.
+This allows us to run reports on revenue per referral source and analyze how different referrals impact our online sales performance.

 This repository contains a sample website you can run locally to test the script, but all you need to include is a `vftrack.js` file.